Verwex/Funkin-Mic-d-Up-SC/README.md

 3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.
 4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
 5. Run `haxelib git hscript-plus https://github.com/DleanJeans/hscript-plus/` because its required to compile properly.
+6. Run `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm` to install extension-webm and run `lime rebuild extension-webm windows`.
+This is required to run webm videos in-game.
-6. Optional: - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` to update Flixel-Addons.
+7. Optional: - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` to update Flixel-Addons.
 This fixes the transition bug for zoomed out stage cameras.
-7. Optional: - Run `haxelib git random https://github.com/jasononeil/hxrandom` to make random more random.
+8. Optional: - Run `haxelib git random https://github.com/jasononeil/hxrandom` to make random more random.
-8. Run `haxelib git systools https://github.com/haya3218/systools` to install systools and run `lime rebuild systools windows`.
+9. Run `haxelib git systools https://github.com/haya3218/systools` to install systools and run `lime rebuild systools windows`.
 This is required for system edits, if defender decides to say "fuck u virus" then ignore it. **USE HAYA'S REPO TO MAKE IT WORK OR ITLL THROW A COMPILER ERROR.**

 You should have everything ready for compiling the mod!
 Follow the guide below to continue!